Fiston-pro/AWS-summary/README.md

 # AWS-summary
 The necessary things studied in the AWS Udemy course just to keep track of them

+Amazon Route 53 is a scalable and highly available Domain Name System service.

+Amazon CloudFront is a content delivery network operated by Amazon Web Services.

+Amazon Elastic Block Store provides raw block-level storage that can be attached to Amazon EC2 instances and is used by Amazon Relational Database Service.

 ## Cloud Monitoring

 Cloud metrics shows you how you use the aws resources and how you get billed